-There are a number of areas of practice that require improvement, including two minor shortfalls.
+There are a number of areas of practice that require improvement, including four major shortfalls and 11 minor shortfalls.

 The HTA requires the Designated Individual to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection / subject to compliance with the additional conditions applied to the licence.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.

-Report sent to DI for factual accuracy: 14 July 2017
+Report sent to DI for factual accuracy: 24 April 2018

-Report returned from DI: 20 July 2017
+Report returned from DI: 4 May 2018

-Final report issued: 1 August 2017
+Final report issued: 10 May 2018